Life in Oklahoma

 Irony in Photography

-I like contradiction and irony in photographs.
+I like contradiction as well as irony in photographs.
 Sometimes, photos reveal what we don’t see in person, freezing a frame of life that is so brief it can’t be forgotten because it never registered.
 Ultimately, irony and contradiction give us new perspectives on old stories and they help unravel misconceptions.

 Daily Photo of Life in Oklahoma